kismetwireless/kismet-docs/readme/070-alerts.md

     Added `2019-10-git`

     A vulnerability in the Linux RTLWIFI driver could lead to code execution or a denial of service, as described in CVE-2019-17666 and [the LKML mailing list](https://lkml.org/lkml/2019/10/16/1226).
 This attack involves malformed Wi-Fi Direct P2P Notification of Absence frames.

+* `VDOO202027301`

+    Fingerprint

+    Added `2021-06-git`

+    A vulnerability discovered by VDOO in the RTL8170C chipset could be used to execute code on the device with over-long key responses in the WPA handshake.
+This attack has not been seen in the wild yet, and requires knowledge of the victim devices WPA PSK.
+A WPA RSN key response with a total length over 0x101 bytes can be used to overflow a static buffer.
+The attack is described in CVE-2020-27301 and the [VDOO report here](https://www.vdoo.com/blog/realtek-wifi-vulnerabilities-zero-day).

+* `VDOO202027302`

+    Fingerprint

+    Added `2021-06-git`

+    A vulnerability discovered by VDOO in the RTL8170C chipset could be used to execute code on the device with over-long key responses in the WPA handshake.
+This attack has not been seen in the wild yet, and requires knowledge of the victim devices WPA PSK.
+A WPA RSN key response with AES encryption and a length over 0x80 can be used to overflow a static buffer.
+The attack is described in CVE-2020-27302 and the [VDOO report here](https://www.vdoo.com/blog/realtek-wifi-vulnerabilities-zero-day).

 * `WMMOVERFLOW`